NEWS / EVENTS / WEBINARS

 The NEMS PinchPals Project with Bonnie Fitzgerald

-Bonnie Fitzgerald of Maverick Mosaics will lead a series of three online workshops for a limited number of NEMS members interested in creating mosaics that express what PinchPals (pinched clay figures) stand for: support, compassion, optimism, look out for others and reinforcing an understanding that “at our core we humans are all the same”.
+Bonnie Fitzgerald of Maverick Mosaics led a series of three online workshops in August and September of 2020 for a limited number of NEMS members interested in creating mosaics that express what PinchPals (pinched clay figures) stand for: support, compassion, optimism, look out for others and reinforcing an understanding that “at our core we humans are all the same”.

 Questions or want additional information?
 Contact Bonnie Fitzgerald at bonnie(Replace this parenthesis with the @ sign)maverickmosaics.com